What To Expect In the Gym When You’re Expecting

 Anyways, back to milkshakes.

-Many women fall into the trap of “Well, I’m eating for two now,” and take it as a free-pass or opportunity to ramp up their caloric intake.
+Many women fall into the trap of “Well, I’m eating for two now,” and interpret it as a free-pass or opportunity to ramp up their caloric intake.
 Granted, there’s no doubt the metabolic demands of the body increases when another human being is growing inside of it, but lets not get too carried away here.

 Most of the research and material I’ve read says that an increase of 400 kcals per day is more than enough to cover one’s bases, and to ensure adequate fuel for the body and the growing fetus.